naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Booster/README.md

 # WP Revenue Booster

-Automatically optimizes ad placements, affiliate links, and upsell offers to maximize revenue on any WordPress site.
+Maximize your WordPress site's revenue with smart affiliate link rotation, coupon display, and sponsored content management.

 ## Features
-- Easy-to-use admin dashboard for managing ads, affiliate links, and upsell offers
-- Automatically injects optimized content into your site
-- Lightweight and compatible with any theme
+- Manage coupons and sponsored content via custom post types
+- Shortcode to display coupons or sponsored posts
+- Admin interface for easy management

 ## Installation
-1. Upload the `wp-revenue-booster.php` file to your WordPress plugins directory (`/wp-content/plugins/`).
+1. Upload the plugin folder to your `/wp-content/plugins/` directory
-2. Activate the plugin from the WordPress admin panel.
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the Revenue Booster menu in your admin dashboard to configure settings.
+3. Use the admin menu to add coupons and sponsored content

 ## Setup
-- Enter your ad code (e.g., Google AdSense) in the Ad Code field.
-- Add your affiliate links in the Affiliate Links field.
-- Input your upsell offers in the Upsell Offers field.
-- Save your settings.
+- Go to Revenue Booster in your admin menu to add coupons and sponsored posts
+- Use the shortcode `[revenue_booster type="coupon" count="1"]` or `[revenue_booster type="sponsored" count="1"]` in your posts or pages

 ## Usage
-Once configured, the plugin will automatically display your ads, affiliate links, and upsell offers in the most effective locations on your site.
-Monitor your revenue and adjust your content as needed for optimal results.
+- Add coupons and sponsored content via the admin interface
+- Insert shortcodes where you want them to appear
+- Customize the number of items to display with the `count` attribute

-## Support
+## License
-For support or feature requests, please contact us at support@revenuelabs.com.
+GPLv2 or later